lambdaclass/cairo-vm/docs/SPECS.md

 #### Public Memory

-Represented by a vector of `PublicMemoryEntry` which contains a value, an address and its page
+After executing the cairo program and relocating the memory of the runner, that relocated memory is used to create a `PublicInput` which contains a vector of `PublicMemoryEntry`.
+Each of this contains a value, an address and its page, the whole vector represents the public memory.

+### Memory Implementation

-#### Memory Segments Manager
+#### MemorySegmentManager

 To satisfy requirement 1, Cairo organizes its memory into segments.
 In our VM we have the `MemorySegmentManager` which contains everything to manage this special parts of the memory.
 - `segment_sizes`: A HashMap that contains the size of each segment